Winchester Mystery House: Features of the house

-The windows are unusual since they are pastel-colored, asymmetrical in their design, and have sharp bevels.
-The windows on the upper levels had a spider-web tracery, a popular design then.
+The windows are unusual since they are pastel colored and asymmetrical and have sharp bevels.
+The windows on the upper levels had spider-web tracery, a popular design then.
 The windows to the right and left of the brick fireplace feature Shakespearean quotations from Richard II and Troilus and Cressida.
 It has been claimed by tour guides and articles over the years that the windows were made by Tiffany & Co despite the fact that the company rarely used beveled glass.
-This style of window is also found at Craigdarroch Castle in British Columbia, Canada, prompting architectural historian Jim Wolf to believe that the windows were made by the same company.
+This style of window is also found at Craigdarroch Castle in British Columbia, Canada, prompting architectural historian Jim Wolf to conclude that the windows were made by the same company.
 Wolf determined that glass artist John Mallon from Alexander Dunsmuir's company, the Pacific American Decorative Company, was the most likely artisan of the windows.
 This theory was confirmed when an envelope postmarked July 1894, which had the seal of Dunsmuir's company on it and a scribbled note that appears to be in Winchester's hand, was discovered in the wall of one of the dining rooms that was being restored.
 Many of the art glass windows that were purchased were never installed and have been housed in a storage room.